City of Cambridge Multi-Year Accessibility Plan (2024–2028)

 Service Disruptions

-The City notifies city residents if there is a planned or unplanned disruption in services or facilities provided by the City, which might affect accessibility.
-In order to ensure that people may plan accordingly, notices will be posted in the applicable area, as well as on our website.
+The City notifies residents if there is a planned or unplanned disruption in services or facilities provided by the City that might affect accessibility.
+Notices will be posted in the applicable area and on our website to ensure that people may plan accordingly.

 Feedback